jeremyButtler/bioTools/genLib/using_this_code.md

   except that it uses unsigned long.
 As a general rule it is slower thang strcpy, which uses SIMD.
-However, it is often faster than charCp or other byte by byte methods (at least on 64 bit).
+However, it is often faster than charCp or other byte by byte methods (at least on 64 bit) when strings are longer then 8 or 16 bytes.
 It also allows for you to use your own deliminators for some functions.
 Use mkDelim_ulCp (fun02) to make a deliminator (store it in an ulong_ulCp dataType).

 I had to define my own data type for ulCp because plan9 treats longs as 32 bits.
 So, their is a special flag